Individualised and evidence-based advice to support you through the menopause and beyond

 Why go private?

 • I can also look at your lifestyle and how this can be improved.
-However it can be so much easier to make lifestyle changes once HRT has improved your debilitating symptoms.
+However it can be so much easier to make lifestyle changes once HRT has improved any debilitating symptoms.

 Dr Juliet Balfour